zer0cache/matic-docs/docs/maintain/polygon-basics/liquid-delegation.md

 While exploring delegation we realised that delegation needs to be in-protocol in order to have more trust from delegators.

 We were facing similar issue to validators capital liquidity and thought of making it a NFT which can be transfers and exploring on similar thoughts like how it can be made more liquid and sikka-chorus.one 's   awesome design 🙏 [https://blog.chorus.one/delegation-vouchers/](https://blog.chorus.one/delegation-vouchers/)  came to attention.

 Thinking in terms of making is share of validator pool is great idea and since Polygon's staking is implemented on ethereum smart contract it opens up a lot more options for us like making it ERC20 compatible so that it can be used in defi protocols.

 As of now each validator has their own VMatic(i.e. for validator Ashish there will be AMatic token)

-because each validator has different performance(rewards/slashing and commission rate).
+because each validator has different performance(rewards and commission rate).

-Delegators can buy multiple validator share and hedge their risk towards slashing or poor performance of particular validator.
+Delegators can buy multiple validator share and hedge their risk towards poor performance of particular validator.

 ### Advantages